cointobanks/lifetioncoin-docs/_includes/helpers/summaries.md

 {% assign summary_getTxOutSetInfo="returns statistics about the confirmed unspent transaction output (UTXO) set.
 Note that this call may take some time and that it only counts outputs from confirmed transactions---it does not count outputs from the memory pool." %}
 {% assign summary_getUnconfirmedBalance="returns the wallet's total unconfirmed balance." %}
 {% assign summary_getWalletInfo="provides information about the wallet." %}
-{% assign summary_getWork="was removed in Bitcoin Core 0.10.0. and is not part of Dash" %}
+{% assign summary_getWork="was removed in Bitcoin Core 0.10.0. and is not part of Lifetioncoin" %}
 {% assign summary_help="lists all available public RPC commands, or gets help for the specified RPC.
 Commands which are unavailable will not be listed, such as wallet RPCs if wallet support is disabled." %}
 {% assign summary_importAddress="adds an address or pubkey script to the wallet without the associated private key, allowing you to watch for transactions affecting that address or pubkey script without being able to spend any of its outputs." %}
 {% assign summary_importElectrumWallet="imports keys from an Electrum wallet export file (.csv or .json)" %}